episkadlo/anglerFISH/README.md

 * minimal and maximal melting temperatures of the probes (Tm): 47-60&deg;C
 * formamide concentration in hybridization buffer: 10%

+#### Note about long probes and formamide concentration
+If you design longer probes, you will need to increase the formamide concentration in hybridization and wash buffer to allow decrease the effective melting temperature of the probes.
+For probes 45-50 nucleotides long, we usually use 50% formamide concentration in the buffers.
+In that case, remember to adjust the pH of the buffers to around 7.

 ## References
 [1]  P. Di Tommaso, M. Chatzou, E. W. Floden, P. P. Barja, E. Palumbo, and C. Notredame, “Nextflow enables reproducible computational workflows,” Nat.
 Biotechnol., vol. 35, no. 4, pp. 316–319, 2017.<br>